ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-You can see that the `main` function starts with manipulation with process's token to gain `SE_DEBUG_NAME` privileges.
-Then the `ListProcessThreads` function is called with the target process's PID parameter.
-The function contains these steps:
+There is only one call of `ListProcessThreads` function with the target process's PID parameter in the `main` function of the application.
+We do not need to enable `SE_DEBUG_NAME` privilege for the current process here.
+The `TebPebTraverse.cpp` application does not debug any process.
+Instead it makes a system snapshot that requires the administrator privileges only.

+The `ListProcessThreads` function performs these steps:

 1. Make a system snapshot of all threads in the system with the `CreateToolhelp32Snapshot` WinAPI function.
 2. Start traversing of the threads in the snapshot with `Thread32First` WinAPI function.